-The protocol is set up in the software and once the start signal is sent, a full session including all runs automatically takes place.
-The data is then sent back to the software for storage and analysis.
+Set up the protocol in the software, or use the standard.
+After the start signal, a full session automatically takes place.
+Data is sent back to the software for storage and analysis.
+Typically, an animal undergoes 8 sessions.

 Read more about training and challenge sessions here.